PLÁCIDO DOMINGO’S OPERALIA, THE WORLD OPERA COMPETITION

 The quarter- finals and semi-finals are carried out in audition form accompanied by Operalia’s official pianists.
 The Final Round is presented in the form of a Gala Concert accompanied by full orchestra and conducted by Maestro Plácido Domingo himself.
 Plácido Domingo is actively present throughout the competition; although he does not vote, he supervises the proceedings and is committed to giving artistic and career advice to all of the participants.

 Participating or even winning a prize in this competition is only the beginning of every singer’s relationship with Plácido Domingo’s Operalia.
 Since the jury is comprised for the most part of international Opera house’s General and/or Casting directors, Plácido Domingo’s Operalia distinguished jurors often invite and engage some of the singers to perform in upcoming productions in their theaters.
-Plácido Domingo himself, a singer, a conductor and the General Director of the Los Angeles Opera, takes a committed interest in the career development of the competitors.
+Plácido Domingo himself, a singer and a conductor, takes a committed interest in the career development of the competitors.
 Some singers, perhaps not yet ready for the big stages, may be chosen to join one of several Young Artists programs currently established in Washington and Los Angeles in the United States and Valencia in Spain.